TetyanaPavlyuk/it-company-task-manager/README.md

-# Name of the project
-> it-company-task-manager
+# It Company Task Manager

 Django project for managing tasks and workers in IT company.